 The Root Canal Procedure

 A root canal happens much like a regular filling.
 First, your dentist will create an access cavity, typically from the top of the tooth.
-He or she will then thoroughly clean your cavity and root with an endodontic file.
+He or she will thoroughly clean your cavity and root with an endodontic file.
 Depending on the size and shape of your tooth, this may be the longest part of your procedure.
-However, it is essential to ensure your cavity will heal and remain healthy.
+However, ensuring your cavity will heal and remain healthy is essential.
 Finally, your dentist will fill your tooth with gutta-percha filling and top it with a crown that looks and feels like your natural tooth.

 Results of Root Canal Treatment

-Root canal therapy gently removes the nerve tissue of a tooth and seals the exposed canals with a rubber-like material.
-Following root canal therapy, the tooth will maintain normal biting power and sensation.
-However, it will not be able to feel temperature or pain with the absence of the nerve.
+Root canal therapy gently removes a tooth’s nerve tissue and seals the exposed canals with a rubber-like material.
+The tooth will maintain normal biting power and sensation following root canal therapy.
+However, it cannot feel temperature or pain without the nerve.

 Frequently Asked Questions